 - Exposure to the hormone progesterone during pregnancy may help fight off endometrial cancer during critical a period in the disease's development.
 Endometrial cancer tends to strike older women.

 - Premalignant or malignant cells of the uterine cavity's mucosal lining, which are more common in older women, may be shed during childbirth.

 "This study shows an important protective factor for endometrial cancer, and when the exact mechanism by which it protects women from getting the disease is known, it can help our understanding of how endometrial cancer develops and thus how to prevent it," Setiawan said.

 Endometrial cancer forms in the tissue lining the uterus.
 It can be treated with surgery, though survival rates vary depending on how early it's diagnosed.

 Photo credit: Shutterstock

 All rights reserved

 TODAY'S BOOK SUGGESTION:

--- Start reading The PCOS Diet Plan on your Kindle in under a minute!
+-- Start reading Zita West's Guide to Fertility and Assisted Conception on your Kindle in under a minute!

 • Follow us on Twitter, join the conversation on our Facebook page, circle us on Google+, follow our pins on Pinterest.